Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 [ALSO CHECK WHAT DEBIAN CALLS IT!](http://www.debian.org/distrib/packages)

+Where Homebrew already has a formula called `foo` we typically do not accept requests to replace that formula with something else also named `foo`.
+This is to avoid both confusing and surprising users’ expectation.

+When two formulae share an upstream name, e.g. [`AESCrypt`](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/aescrypt.rb) and [`AESCrypt`](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/aescrypt-packetizer.rb) the newer formula must typically adapt the name to avoid conflict with the current formula.

 If you’re *still* not sure, just commit.
-I’ll apply some arbitrary rule and make a decision ;)
+We’ll apply some arbitrary rule and make a decision ;)

 When importing classes, Homebrew will require the formula and then create an instance of the class.
 It does this by assuming the formula name can be directly converted to the class name using a `regexp`.
 The rules are simple: